Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gagebrook has 26 active public transport stops, all of which are bus stops.
 These stops are served by 66 different routes that together facilitate 4,607 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 107 meters from the nearest stop.
-As a mainly residential zone, most Gagebrook residents commute outwards daily.
-Cars remain the primary mode of transportation for 90% of these commuters, while only 5% use buses.
-The average vehicle ownership per dwelling in Gagebrook is 1.0, which is below the regional average.
+The area's transport accessibility is rated as excellent, with residents living an average of 107 meters from the nearest stop.
+Most residents commute outward due to Gagebrook being primarily residential.
+Car remains the dominant mode of transportation at 90%, with bus use at 5%.
+Vehicle ownership averages one per dwelling, below the regional average.

-According to the 2021 Census, no residents (0%) work from home, possibly due to COVID-19 conditions.
-The service frequency across all routes averages 658 trips per day, equating to approximately 177 weekly trips per stop.
+According to the 2021 Census, 0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 658 trips per day across all routes, equating to approximately 177 weekly trips per individual stop.

 Frequently Asked Questions - Transport